2gavy/konakart-simulation/README.md

 # konakart-stimulation

+We are going to use an open-source JSP eCommerce application running on docker.

 ### MainLayout.jsp
 1. Edit Elastic Cloud deployment (serverUrl: 'https://xxx.apm.asia-southeast1.gcp.elastic-cloud.com:443')
 2. Edit logic if required for additional custom labels